-- 1. Poor perfusion is suggested by central cyanosis, tachypnea, altered level of consciousness, weak or absent peripheral pulses, or hypotension for age [SBP < 70 + (2 x age)].

-- 2. Appropriate vagal maneuvers include:

-- a.
-Infants and young children: Cover entire face with large bag of ice without occluding the airway.

-- b.
-Older children: Valsalva (blow through obstructed straw) and/or carotid sinus massage.

-- Adenosine must be given by rapid IV/IO push (over 1-3 seconds) by immediate bolus of 5 -10 mL NSS.
-Adenosine success may be enhanced by administration through an antecubital IV with the arm elevated above the level of the heart during injection.

-- 4. In unstable patients, do not delay cardioversion for administration of sedation or trial of adenosine.
-In borderline unstable patients, adenosine may be tried and conscious patients should be sedated before cardioversion.

-- 5. Possible causes of sinus tachycardia include:

-- a.
-Fever

-- b.
-Shock

-- c.
-Hypovolemia (e.g. vomiting/ diarrhea, blood loss)

-- d.
-Hypoxia

-- e.
-Abnormal electolyes

-- f.
-Drug ingestions

-- g.
-Pneumothorax
+- 1. Poor perfusion is suggested by central cyanosis, tachypnea, altered level of consciousness, weak or absent peripheral pulses, or hypotension for age [SBP < 70 + (2 x age)]. - 2.
+Appropriate vagal maneuvers include: - a.
+Infants and young children: Cover entire face with large bag of ice without occluding the airway. - b.
+Older children: Valsalva (blow through obstructed straw) and/or caretid sinus massage. - c.
+Carotid sinus massage is no longer an acceptable vagal maneuver to treat tachycardia. - Adenosine must be given by rapid IV/IO push (over 1-3 seconds) by immediate bolus of 5 -10 mL NSS.
+Adenosine success may be enhanced by administration through an antecubital IV with the arm elevated above the level of the heart during injection. - 4.
+In unstable patients, do not delay cardioversion for administration of sedation or trial of adenosine.
+In borderline unstable patients, adenosine may be tried and conscious patients should be sedated before cardioversion. - 5.
+Possible causes of sinus tachycardia include: - a.
+Fever - b.
+Shock - c.
+Hypovolemia (e.g. vomiting/ diarrhea, blood loss) - d.
+Hypoxia - e.
+Abnormal electolyes - f.
+Drug ingestions - g.
+Pneumothorax - h.

-- h.
 Cardiac tamponade